apluslms/a-plus/doc/DEPLOYMENT.md

         EOF

     **NOTE**: Select number of processes and threads based on number of of CPUs.
-    Probably a good number is around two times cpus for the web (as there is a lot of io wiat) and number of cpus for the API.
+    Probably a good number is around two times cpus for the web (as there is a lot of io wait) and number of cpus for the API.

     You can gracefully chain reload uWSGI services by touching (editing) above files.
     In addition, `sudo systemctl restart aplus-*-uwsgi.service` will also do a chain reload.